mlomb/redis-rank/docs/EXAMPLES.md

 * `updatePolicy` is set to `best`, that means when we update the leaderboard, it will only be updated if the score is better (depending on `sortPolicy`) than the previously stored score.
   Also `replace` and `aggregate` are supported.

-Now we can start doing queries to it!
+Now we can start doing queries!
-Let's add some entries to it:
+Let's add some entries:

 ```javascript
 await lb.update([